Software Testing Best Practices

 Form effective test strategies by understanding product objectives

 When testers only focus on the requirements and lack business knowledge, they typically cannot see the forest for the trees.
 To successfully test the software, you must not have a narrow focus fixated on technical functionality.
-Therefore, having a deep understanding of how the whole product comes together to solve customer needs through all of its components, dependencies, integration points, and data flows is paramount.

 Implement User Acceptance Testing (UAT)